ballerina-platform/openapi-connectors/openapi/interzoid.currencyexchange/Module.md

 This is a generated connector for [Interzoid Get Currency Rate API v1.0.0](https://www.interzoid.com/services/getcurrencyrate) OpenAPI specification.

-The Interzoid Currency Rate connector module allows you to retrieves the latest currency exchange rate, provided in US dollars, for the given three-letter international currency code.
+This API retrieves the latest currency exchange rate, against the US Dollar, for the given three-letter international currency code.
 These currency rates are compiled from many global sources and are updated several times per day.

 ## Prerequisites
 Before using this connector in your Ballerina application, complete the following: